Overview of left foraminal narrowing

-Left foraminal narrowing is a degenerative spine condition that is commonly caused by growing older.
-Foraminal narrowing, or stenosis, is the constriction or narrowing of the foramina — small passageways in the spinal column that protect nerves as they enter and exit the spinal canal.
-The diagnosis of left foraminal narrowing, unsurprisingly, means that one of the canals on the left side of the spinal column has become constricted and is compressing a nerve and causing symptoms.
-Treatment for this condition varies depending on the cause of the compression and the severity of symptoms, although a combination of noninvasive techniques will typically offer sufficient pain relief.
+Foraminal narrowing, or stenosis, is the constriction or narrowing of the foramina — small passageways in the spinal column that protect nerve roots as they enter and exit the spinal canal.
+The diagnosis of left foraminal narrowing means that one of the canals on the left side of the spinal column has become constricted, usually as a result of age or the development of another spine condition like a herniated disc or bone spur.

 - Degenerative disc disease